 Gages with Telescoping Arms

-Retractable gages are routinely used to evaluate boring bar lathe, but providing consistent and precise readings requires a high level of user competence.
+Retractable gages are routinely used to evaluate boring bar lathes, but providing consistent and precise readings requires a high level of user competence.
 A tiny rotational speed is imparted to a friction lock after it is put into the bore, then the telescoping gage is swept across the bore’s center and recorded using a millimeter.

-The difficulty is providing the right amount of torque to the friction lock, since too little causes the gage to distort and show a number that is bigger than the real bore size when withdrawn, but too much causes the gage to deform and show a number that is bigger than the real bore size.
+The difficulty is providing the right amount of torque to the friction lock since too little causes the gage to distort and show a number that is bigger than the real bore size when withdrawn, but too much causes the gage to deform and show a number that is bigger than the real bore size.

 It can be said that on, how to use a boring bar on a lathe –only one method towards becoming skilled in the use of telescoping gages, like other measuring instruments, is to practice on a bore of known size (such as a bearing race).
 Telescoping bore gages are precise to +/- 0.0015 when used in delicate hands.